 ADAPT’s Graeme Philipson interviews Catherine Thompson, a Partner at Accelerate HQ.
 She was formerly head of Digital Marketplaces at the Australian Government’s Digital Transformation Office.
-Catherine talks of her experience in implementing change in public and private sector organisations, and on one big no-no.
+Speaking at ADAPT’s CIO Edge conference, Catherine talks of her experience in implementing change in public and private sector organisations, and on one big no-no.

 Graeme Philipson: Catherine Thompson, you specialise in change, in particular fast change.
 How do you change things quickly and effectively?

 Catherine Thompson: The first thing is a compelling narrative for change.
 You need to bring together your powerful stakeholders and the people in the business, the people who are working in your team, and the people who are affected by the work that your team does.
 And that’s very often a strong story.

 Graeme Philipson: Stakeholders being both the people above you, and senior management and your team?

 Catherine Thompson: Yes.
 And in government it means citizens.
 And industry bodies, corporations and other people who are interested, like NGOs.

 Graeme Philipson: Is there a trick to getting diverse stakeholders on board?

 Catherine Thompson: Genuine interest in their views and the ability to feedback and consolidate what you’ve heard.
 The first thing that people want to know is that they’ve been heard.
 That’s your ability to repeat back accurately what they’ve said to you without trying to spin it in any way.
 And also to acknowledge that some of their viewpoints may be divergent and that you can’t do everything at the same time.